Notes on Scala for Java Programmers

 It can import multiple classes by enclosing names in braces.

-The first line above imports the Data
+The first line above imports the Data and Locale classes

-from Java package java.util
+from Java package java.util.

 It can import everything in a package or class by using an

-underscore character (_
+underscore character (_) instead

-of a Java’s asterisk (*
+of a Java’s asterisk (*).

-The third line imports all members of the DateFormat
+The third line imports all members of the DateFormat class,

-making static method getDateInstance
+making static method getDateInstance and static field LONG visible.

-method in the FrenchDate
+The main method in the FrenchDate object:

-creates an instance of Java’s Date
+creates an instance of Java’s Date class, thus

 getting the current date

-uses the imported static method getDateInstance
+uses the imported static method getDateInstance to format the date

 appropriately for France using Locale.France